|Liz Schrayer, Executive Director

 |Nicholas Rogacki, Special Assistant to the Executive Director

-Nick Rogacki joins the USGLC after completing his master’s degree in International Relations from Syracuse University’s Maxwell School.
-During his studies, he interned at the National Defense University where he helped design curriculum for graduate courses on civil-military relations and contemporary Islam.
-Before coming to D.C., Nick lived and studied in Morocco, Israel, the West Bank and Nepal.
-He previously worked as an archaeologist and illustrator for the New York State Museum.
-Nick holds a B.A. in Political Science and Anthropology from the University of Albany, and is a proud native of Buffalo, New York.
+Nick Rogacki currently serves as the Special Assistant to the Executive Director, having first joined the USGLC as its Impact 2012 Policy Fellow.
+Nick earned his M.A. in International Affairs from the Maxwell School at Syracuse University where he focused on transnational crime and security, and helped design curriculum for National Defense University graduate courses on civil-military relations and contemporary Islam.
+Prior to coming to D.C., Nick lived and studied in Morocco, Israel, the West Bank and Nepal.
+He previously worked as a traveling archaeologist and illustrator for the New York State Museum.
+Nick also holds a B.A. in Anthropology and Political Science from the University of Albany, and is a proud native of Buffalo, New York.

 GOVERNMENT RELATIONS TEAM